zrhoffman/vscode-go/Go-with-VS-Code-FAQ-and-Troubleshooting.md

 **Q: Why doesn't formatting doesn't work on file save?**

-**A:** Check the console (Help -> Toggle Developer Tools -> Console) for messages like "Formatting took too long" or "Format On Save feature could be aborted".
+**A:** Check the logs (View -> Output -> Log (Extension Host) from the drop down in the top right corner) for messages like "Formatting took too long" or "Format On Save feature could be aborted".
 If you find such a message, then chances are formatted was aborted because it took too long and so can affect the save experience.
 You can control this timeout using the setting `editor.formatOnSaveTimeout`

 **Q: My imports have red lines saying "package not found"**